Casio VZ-10M: A Practical Manual for Sound Designers

 7. For the selected stage, use [YES] / [NO] or the value slider to set Time (duration); navigate with [◄] [►] to Level (amplitude target) and set it the same way

-8. To set the Sustain point: navigate to the stage you want as your sustain point and use [YES] to mark it (the display shows a sustain marker on the envelope graphic)
+8. To set the Sustain point (SS): navigate to the stage you want as your sustain point, then press [INTERNAL/SUSTAIN] — the display shows SS below that stage on the envelope graphic

 Chapter 9: Pitch Parameters per Module